B-24 Liberator Memorial Australia: Liberator "Bunny Hop/Flying Wolf" 42-41091

 The B-24D Liberator with Serial Number 42-41091 was built in San Diego by Consolidated, and flown to Australia via Hawaii to be deployed in New Guinea for the campaign against the Japanese.
 During an armed reconnaissance over Wewak on 23 December 1943, it was attacked by two Japanese fighters; with the hydraulics shot-out and two of the crew injured, it was unable to return to base and instead force-landed at Faita Airfield.
 During the war it was stripped of usable equipment, and the rest of the wreckage was left where it had landed (part of which can still be seen).
 It was originally named "Bunny Hop", but was carrying the name "Flying Wolf" at the time of its final flight.
 In the late 1990s its wings were recovered by the B-24 Liberator Restoration Fund for use in the restoration of B-24M Liberator A72-176.

+Liberator A72-176

+A72-176 (RAAF number) / 44-41956 (USAAF Number) was a B-24M Liberator delivered to the RAAF.
+It was not used in combat, but was used at RAAF Station Tocumwal as a training aircraft for new B-24 crews.
+It was scrapped in 1948 and it was sold to George Toye, a Moe photographer who transported the fuselage to his property in Moe, Victoria to live in while he was building his home.
+He later used the fuselage as a wood shed, and after that it simply sat in his backyard.
+The first part of the Liberator was a hubcap found at the former RAAF Station Tocumwal in New South Wales.
+In 1989 the group became aware of the Moe Liberator fuselage and after negotiations to purchase it the fuselage of the Liberator was acquired in 1995.
+The tail and wings of Liberator 42-41091 (USAAF number) were recovered in the late 1990s.